 It’s a classic situation I see all the time: a trader lands a huge winning day and is thrilled, ready to cash out.
 Then comes the confusion when their payout request gets stuck.
 This rule really forces you to stop thinking about one-off home runs and start planning your profits across the entire process.

-Minimum trading days: You must complete at least 8 trading days.
-Out of these, a minimum of 5 trading days must record a modest profit.
+- Minimum trading days: You must complete at least 8 trading days, with 5 profitable days (each earning over $50).

 View more: